2023–2025 Sundhnúkur eruptions: Grindavík and residents

 As part of the government's comprehensive plan, which includes efforts by the Department of Civil Protection and Emergency Management to prevent freezing damages in houses and ensure that Grindavík remains functional and safe for future habitation, up to 100 electricians and plumbers were mobilised to conduct critical repairs and upgrades, mostly from November 2023 to February 2024.
 This initiative also involved essential infrastructure work to secure and maintain the electrical and plumbing connections between the town and the power station, especially in January 2024, when Grindavík's water main was engulfed by lava from the eruption.
 Specialised teams were also deployed to fill in cracks and faults resulting from seismic activity.
 This effort has persisted to the present day, though it has included intermittent pauses.

-The State Commissioner of Police, in consultation with the Police Commissioner in the Reykjanes Peninsula, downgraded the risk level in Grindavík from Emergency Phase to Alert Phase, which was effective from 23 November 2023 until the 18 December 2023 eruption.
+The State Commissioner of Police, in consultation with the Police Commissioner in the Reykjanes Peninsula, downgraded the risk level in Grindavík from Emergency Phase to Alert Phase, which was effective from 23 November 2023 until the eruption on 18 December 2023.
 This decision, based on a new assessment by the Icelandic Meteorological Office (IMO), indicated a reduced likelihood of a sudden eruption in Grindavík.
-Residents and businesses in Grindavík were then permitted to enter the area between 7:00 and 21:00 UTC to retrieve valuables, attend to their properties, and conduct business activities.
+Residents and businesses in Grindavík were then permitted to enter the area between 07:00 and 21:00 UTC to retrieve valuables, attend to their properties, and conduct business activities.
 However, the town remained closed to the general public and unauthorised traffic.
 Safety measures, including limited vehicle access with restriction on certain types of transportation, constraints on essential services and a prepared evacuation plan, were established.
 The area, under continuous geological monitoring, is still considered dangerous.
 Residents were advised to keep records of valuables taken and to contact their insurance companies, and to be cautious as houses might be unsafe.
 Following the town's evacuation, a state of emergency (Emergency Phase) was declared with the onset of each subsequent eruption, highlighting the significant risk involved.
 Upon the end of each eruption, the alert level was systematically lowered to Alert Phase and subsequently, a few days afterward, to Uncertainty Phase.
-Up to 700 residents commute to work in the town daily, engaging in tasks such as discharging fishing vessels and conducting construction repairs on the harbor following the subsidence and earthquakes in the early phase of the seismic events.
+Up to 700 residents commute to work in the town daily, engaging in tasks such as discharging fishing vessels and conducting construction repairs on the harbour following the subsidence and earthquakes in the early phase of the seismic events.